fineanmol/plant-tree/README.md

-🌵 Updated on Thu, 11 Sep 2025 18:50:42 GMT
+🌳 Updated on Fri, 12 Sep 2025 09:41:08 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Before software can be reusable, it first has to be usable."